wp-plugins/related-links/readme.txt

 == Changelog ==

-= 1.5 =
+= 1.5.1 =
+* Fixed a bug where the plugin was also loaded on the taxonomy admin pages = 1.5 =
 * Links order can be changed with drag and drop
 * Search field to quickly find a link by name